-- 3.B.18 For Emission Point AA-012, except during periods of start-up, the permittee shall comply with the following requirements,: - (a) Change the oil and filter every 500 hours of operation or annually (whichever comes first);
+- 3.D.1 For Emission Points AA-008 and AA-013, except during periods of start-up, the permittee shall perform maintenance on each engine in accordance with the following requirements: - (a) Change the oil and filter every five hundred (500) hours of operation or annually (whichever comes first); - (b) Inspect the air cleaner every one thousand (1,000) hours of operation or annually (whichever comes first), and replace as necessary; and - (c) Inspect all hoses and belts every 500 hours of operation or annually (whichever comes first) and replace as necessary.

-The permittee also has the option of utilizing an oil analysis program in order to extend the noted oil change requirement in accordance with the following provisions:
+The permittee has the option of utilizing an oil analysis program in order to extend the oil change requirement specified in Part (a) of this condition in accordance with the following provisions:

-(1) The oil analysis shall be performed at the same frequency specified for changing the oil as outlined in paragraph (a) of this condition; and

-- (2) The analysis program shall (at a minimum) analyze the Total Base Number, viscosity, and percent water content.
-The condemning limits for each noted parameter are as follows: - (i) Total Base Number is less than thirty percent (30%) of the Total Base Number of the oil when new; - (ii) Viscosity of the oil has changed by more than twenty percent (20%) from the viscosity of the oil when new; and - (iii) Percent water content (by volume) is greater than 0.5.
+- (d) The oil analysis shall be performed at the same frequency specified for changing the oil as outlined in Part (a) of this condition; - (e) The analysis program shall (at a minimum) analyze the Total Base Number, viscosity, and percent water content.
+The condemning limits for each noted parameter are as follows: - (1) Total Base Number is less than thirty percent (30%) of the Total Base Number of the oil when new; - (2) Viscosity of the oil has changed by more than twenty percent (20%) from the viscosity of the oil when new; and - (3) Percent water content (by volume) is greater than 0.5.

 If none of the condemning limits are exceeded, the permittee is not required to change the oil.
 However, if any of the limits are exceeded, the permittee shall change the oil within two (2) business days of receiving the results of the analysis.
-If an engine is not in operation when the results of the analysis are received, the permittee shall change the oil within two (2) business days or before commencing operation (whichever is later).
+If the engine is not in operation when the results of the analysis are received, the permittee shall change the oil within 2 business days or before commencing operation (whichever is later).